joaodiogocosta/season/README.md

 ## Requirements

-In this first version Season only supports ActiveRecord, but we plan to also support MongoID in a very short period of time.
+In this first version Season only supports ActiveRecord, but we plan to also support Mongoid in a very short period of time.

 ## Usage